sass/sass/proposal/first-class-calc.md

 >
 > Note that the interpolation in the definition of `CalcValue` is only reachable
 > from a `CssMinMax` production, *not* from `CalcExpression`.
 This is
-> intentional, for backwards-compatibility with the existing `CssMinMax` syntax.x
+> intentional, for backwards-compatibility with the existing `CssMinMax` syntax.

 ### `CssMinMax`